benmoran56/esper/README.md

-Design some Processors that operate on these Component types, and then register them with Esper for processing.
+Design some Processors that operate on these Component types, and then register them with **esper** for processing.
 You can specify an optional priority (higher numbers are processed first).
 All Processors are priority "0" by default::

     movement_processor = MovementProcessor()